Limits and Security of Free-Space Quantum Communications: Propagation of Gaussian beams

 Note that $w_{z}^{2}$ is the sum of the initial (minimum) condition $w_{0} ^{2}$ and a term $w_{0}^{2}(z/z_{R})^{2}$ which is due to diffraction.
 In the far-field, the latter term is dominant and we have

 which increases linearly with the distance $z$.
-Defining beam divergence as $\theta:=w_{z}/z$, we may write $\theta\simeq\lambda/(\pi w_{0})$, which increases with the wavelength (as expected).
-Also note that, for a collimated beam, the curvature is minimal at $z=z_{R}$ and then goes as $\simeq z$ at large distance, so that the beam asymptotically becomes a spherical wave.
+Defining beam divergence as $\theta:=w_{z}/z$, we write $\theta\simeq\lambda/(\pi w_{0})$, which increases with the wavelength (as expected).
+For a collimated beam, the curvature is minimal at $z=z_{R}$ and then goes as $\simeq z$ at large distance, so that the beam asymptotically becomes a spherical wave.

 From Eq.~(\ref{gbeam}), we see that the beam intensity at longitudinal distance $z$ is given by

 Assume that the beam is orthogonally intercepted by a receiver, which is described as a sharped-edged circular aperture with radial size $a_{R}$, therefore with total detection area $\pi a_{R}^{2}$.
 Let us compute the total power impinging on the finite-size detector by integrating over the radial coordinates $0\leq r\leq a_{R}$ and $0\leq\varphi\leq2\pi$.
 We easily find